raimohanska/harmaja/README.md

 [*EventStream*](https://baconjs.github.io/api3/classes/eventstream.html) represents a stream of events that you can observe by calling its `forEach` method.
 In Bacon.js a *Bus* is an EventStream that allows you to `push` events to the stream as well as observe events.
 In Harmaja, buses are used for conveying distinct events from the UI to state reducers.

+[*Bus*](https://baconjs.github.io/api3/classes/bus.html) is an EventStream that allows you to [push](https://baconjs.github.io/api3/classes/bus.html#push) new events into it.
+It is used in Harmaja for defining events that originate from the UI.
+Typically, an `onClick` or similar handler function pushes a new value into a Bus.

-*Atom* is a Property that also allows mutation using the `set` methods.
+[*Atom*](https://github.com/raimohanska/harmaja/blob/master/src/atom.ts) is a Property that also allows mutation using the `set` methods.
 You can create an atom simply by `atom("hello")` and then use `atom.get` and `atom.set` for viewing and mutating its value.
 May sound underwhelming, but the Atom is also a reactive property, meaning that it's state can be observed and *reacted*.
 In Harmaja particularly, you can embed atoms into your VDOM so that your DOM will automatically reflect the changes in their value!
 Furthermore, you can use `atom.view("attributename")` to get a new Atom that represents the state of a given attribute within the data structure wrapped by the original Atom.
 Currently Harmaja comes with its own Atom implementation.

 *State decomposition* means selecting a part or a slice of a bigger state object.
 This may be familiar to you from Redux, where you `mapStateToProps` or `useSelector` for making your component *react* to changes in some parts of the application state.
-In Harmaja, you use reactive properties or Atoms for representing state and then select parts of it for your component using `property.map` or `atom.view`, the latter providing a read-write interface.
+In Harmaja, you use reactive properties or Atoms for representing state and then select parts of it for your component using [`property.map`](https://baconjs.github.io/api3/classes/property.html#map) or [`atom.view`](https://github.com/raimohanska/harmaja/blob/master/src/atom.ts#L9), the latter providing a read-write interface.

 *State composition* is the opposite of the above (but will co-operate nicely) and means that you can compose state from different sources.
 This is also a familiar concept from Redux, if you have ever composed reducers.
+For example, you can use [`Bacon.combineWith`](https://baconjs.github.io/api3/globals.html#combinewith) to compose two state atoms into a composite state Property.

-You can very well combine the above concepts so that you start with several state atoms and event streams, then compose them all into a single "megablob" and finally decompose from there to deliver the essential parts of each of your components.
+You can very well combine the above concepts so that you start with several state Atoms and EventStreams, then compose them all into a single "megablob" Property and finally decompose from there to deliver the essential parts of each of your components.

 ## Examples

 Part of my process has been validating my work with some examples I've previously used for the comparison of different React state management solutions.

-First, let's consider a TODO app.
-See the [examples/todoapp](examples/todoapp/index.tsx).
+Here I quickly list some examples, but I beg you to read the full story below, which will visit each of these examples in a problem context instead of just throwing a bucket of code in your face.

+- Todo App with Unidirectional data flow: [examples/todoapp](examples/todoapp/index.tsx).
 I've added some annotations.
 In this example, application state is reduced from different events (add/remove/complete todo item).

-Then there's the same application using Atoms [examples/todoapp-atoms](examples/todoapp-atoms/index.tsx).
+- Todo App with Atoms: [examples/todoapp-atoms](examples/todoapp-atoms/index.tsx).
 It's rather less verbose, because with Atoms, you can decompose and manipulate substate directly using `atom.set` instead using events and reducers.

-Finally a bit more involved example featuring a "CRM": [examples/consultants](examples/consultants/index.tsx).
+- Finally a bit more involved example featuring a "CRM": [examples/consultants](examples/consultants/index.tsx).
 It features some harder problems like dealing with asynchronous (and randomly failing!) server calls as well as edit/save/cancel.

 Examples covered also in the chapters below, with some context.